jieggii/minicfg/README.md

 # minicfg
-Lightweight and opinionated config library for your Python services.
+Lightweight, straightforward, and self-contained configuration package for your Python services.

 ```python
 from minicfg import Minicfg, Field, minicfg_prefix